Maintenance Maintenance — Do You Have to Drain Your Pool in Winter? Complete Guide

 Before closing your pool, your water chemistry must be properly balanced to prevent algae growth and equipment damage during the closed season.
 Test and adjust your water to these target ranges:

-Shock your pool with liquid chlorine to achieve 10-12 ppm free chlorine, then let it drop naturally to 1-3 ppm before adding winterizing chemicals.
-Add 1 gallon of liquid chlorine per 10,000 gallons for an effective shock treatment.
+Shock your pool with liquid chlorine to achieve the shock level for your CYA (about 40% of CYA), then let it drop naturally to 4-6 ppm before adding winterizing chemicals.
+Add liquid chlorine according to manufacturer specifications based on your current chlorine level and product strength (typically 10-12.5% sodium hypochlorite) to achieve shock levels.
 Always retest after 8 hours to ensure proper levels.

 Equipment Protection and Winterization